RodrigoGonzalez/flake8-custom-import-rules/README.rst

 standalone-modules          This flag allows you to define a list of
-                            packages that cannot import from any other packages within your base package.
-This
+                            packages that cannot import from any other packages within your project, except for
+                            modules and packages within the parent
-                            ensures that certain packages remain
+                            package.
+This ensures that certain packages
-                            standalone and do not introduce unwanted
+                            remain standalone and do not introduce
-                            dependencies.
+                            unwanted dependencies.
                             For instance, you might have
                             a 'standalone_package' that performs a
                             specific task independently.
 To ensure it
                             remains decoupled from the rest of the application, you can make this package
                             standalone.
 It promotes modular design,
                             aiding in maintainability and scalability.
-                            (e.g., typically have names
+                            (e.g., within your base package typically
-                            like `common`, `utils`, `helpers`, etc.)
+                            have names like `common`, `utils`,
+                            `helpers`, etc.)

 custom-restrictions         This flag enables granular control over
                             the importing of specific packages or